 Kipfer, Stefan Andreas

-MES (Urban Political Economy and Ecological Politics) , York
+MES Urban Political Economy and Ecological Politics , York University

 (2019) Le temps et l'espace de la (dé)-colonisation: Dialogue entre Fanon et Lefebvre (Paris: Eterotopia)

-(2017) Governing Cities Through Regions: Canadian and European Perspectives (Co-edited with Roger Keil, Pierre Hamel, Julie-Anne Boudreau) (Waterloo: Wilfrid Laurier Press
+(2017) Governing Cities Through Regions: Canadian and European Perspectives (With Roger Keil, Pierre Hamel, Julie-Anne Boudreau) (Waterloo: Wilfrid Laurier Press

-(2013) Gramsci: Nature, Space, Politics (Co-edited with Mike Ekers, Gillian Hart, and Alex Loftus).
+(2013) Gramsci: Nature, Space, Politics (With Mike Ekers, Gillian Hart, and Alex Loftus).
 London: Blackwell.

-(2008) Space, Difference, and Everyday Life: Henri Lefebvre and Radical Politics (Co-edited with Kanishka Goonewardena, Richard Milgrom, Christian Schmid).
+(2008) Space, Difference, and Everyday Life: Henri Lefebvre and Radical Politics (With Kanishka Goonewardena, Richard Milgrom, Christian Schmid).
 New York: Routledge.